History of the 13th Massachusetts Volunteers

 had stopped at this

 place three years earlier on the way to the front.
+They

-They notice many changes.
+notice many changes.
+At 8

 they take a train for New York